-One of the most common questions people usually ask when shifting to India is whether they should pack their TV with other stuff or not and ship tv without original box .
-Shipping TV to india is a stressful event.
+One of the most common questions people usually ask when shifting to India is whether they should pack their TV with other stuff or not and ship tv without the original box.
+Shipping TV to India is a stressful event.
 It is always advised by the experts to avoid stuff that increases your efforts.
-TVs are one of those items that can be quite difficult to ship from one country to other country.
+TVs are one of those items that can be quite difficult to ship from one country to another country.
 Due to their fragile nature, they should be handled with extreme care.
-So if you want to Ship your TV to India,we are here to assist shipping TV to India.
+So if you want to ship your TV to India, we are here to assist shipping TV to India.

 There is some important information related to TV shipment in India every individual should know before the start of the moving process.

 TRANSFER OF RESIDENCE TO INDIA – CUSTOMS DUTIES AND REGULATIONS IN INDIA

 Former Indian citizens presently settled abroad, who are contemplating a return to India for settlement, have an option of using the transfer of residency rules that offer those returning after extended stays to benefit from relaxed rules regarding the import of their personal belongings.

 Transfer of Residency – Customs duty